• Skip to primary navigation

 More ponche recipes

-Dominican ponche de ron (rum eggnog) is the classic drink of the Dominican Christmas dinner.
+Dominican ponche de ron (rum eggnog) is one of the classic drinks of the Dominican Christmas dinner.
 It's just not the same without it, and there are many versions, like the popular ones I share below, and even one with prunes.

 If you want to try other variations of this classic drink, check out these other recipes.